-A fitness hearing (also called a transfer hearing) is a proceeding in juvenile court whereby a judge decides whether a minor should be transferred to face charges in adult court.
+A fitness hearing or transfer hearing is a proceeding in juvenile court in which a judge decides whether or not a minor should be transferred to face criminal charges in adult court.
 If the judge decides that the minor is “fit” for the juvenile system, the minor stays in juvenile court.
 If not, the minor is transferred to adult court.

 In most cases, minors accused of committing a crime in California are adjudicated within the juvenile delinquency system.
 But in serious cases, judges may order that the minor be tried as an adult in criminal court.

 If the prosecutor wants to charge a minor as an adult, whether or not the minor can remain in juvenile court comes down to what a judge decides during the minor’s transfer hearing.

 A minor tried in adult court faces the prospect of a lengthy sentence in adult prison with adult offenders.
 At worst, a minor adjudicated within the juvenile system faces commitment to the Division of Juvenile Justice until the age of 25.